-The most interesting monument in Rhodes Town is the Palace of Grand Master.
+The most interesting monument in the Town is the Palace of Grand Master.
 This is an enormous Medieval castle that is considered among the best preserved castles of its kind.

 The bay of Saint Paul is the most famous beach in the region of Lindos.
 This organized beach distinguishes for the blue green water and the relaxing feeling.

-Lindos is among the most picturesque villages in Rhodes.
+Lindos is among the most picturesque villages on the island.
 It charms visitors with the Medieval architecture and the relaxing beaches in the region.

 On the hill top above the village of Lindos, there is an impressive acropolis with ancient and Medieval ruins.
 This location give stunning view to the Aegean Sea.

-The beach of Tsambika is among the most stunning beaches of Rhodes.
+The beach of Tsambika is among the most stunning beaches in Dodecanese.
 Large in size and with crystal waters, Tsambika is partly organized and partly secluded.

 Close to the beach of Kallithea in Rhodes is the impressive building of the springs.
 This is a wonderful sample of Italian architecture.
 Many weddings take place there every year.

-On the hill of Monte Smith above Rhodes Town are the remains of an ancient acropolis.
+On the hill of Monte Smith above the main town are the remains of an ancient acropolis.
 This site includes temples of Athena and Apollo and also a Roman odeon.

 The Valley of Butterflies is a region of amazing natural beauty, located close to the village of Theologos.
 In spring and autumn, this valley is overwhelmed with various species of butterflies.

-Ladiko is among the most popular beaches in Rhodes.
+Ladiko is among the most popular beaches on the island.
 It is well organized with tourist facilities and has stunning blue green waters.
 This beach gets very popular in summer.

 The Archaeological Museum of Rhodes is housed in a Medieval building in the Old Town.
 It hosts a very interesting collection with exhibits from excavations around the island.

-Rhodes is a very popular island for wind and kite surfing.
-The best beaches for wind sports in Rhodes are Prassonisi, Theologos, Ixia, Ialyssos and others.
+Rhodes is a very popular Greek destination for wind and kite surfing.
+The best beaches for wind sports on this island are Prassonisi, Theologos, Ixia, Ialyssos and others.

 In summer daily tours depart from Rhodes Town to the picturesque island of Simi.
 These tours also stop at the Monastery of Panormitis, on the southern side of Simi.

-The sea bottom around Rhodes has very interesting reefs and ship wrecks that even date from the ancient times.
+The sea bottom of Dodecanese has very interesting reefs and ship wrecks that even date from the ancient times.
 In fact, diving is very developed on the island.